att/netarbiter/sds/openstack-helm-ceph-resiliency-test/host-failure.rst

 Recovery:
 ---------
-In worker node
+1. In worker node,  use the token to re-join the k8s cluster on the worker node (e.g. voyager3):

 .. code-block::

   $ sudo kubeadm join --token 712081.15a0cad313a3f96c 135.207.240.41:6443 --discovery-token-unsafe-skip-ca-verification
   $ sudo kubeadm reset

-In master node:
+2. In master node, add the ceph-mon label to the re-joined k8s node (e.g. voyager2)

 .. code-block::

   $ kubectl label node voyager2 ceph-mon=enabled

+3. Check the ceph cluster status in one of the running monitor pods:
 .. code-block::

   (mon-pod):/# ceph -s